 Then the scarf was placed in a laundry bag and machine washed with other laundry using the Warm/Cold cycle.
 It remained in the laundry bag to be dried in the dryer with heat.
 It came out with a softer appearance and feel, yet remained elastic.
 The stitches are still defined, just fluffier.
 After washing, the scarf measured 64″ long and was 6″ wide.
 So it actually shortened in length, but became slightly wider!
 If my calculations are correct, it widened exactly the same percentage as it shortened.
 So rather than shrinking, it redistributed.
 If it were blocked it would easily retain the exact proportions.
 Here are pictures of the same scarf after the washing machine/dryer abuse:

 After many years of working with it, I continue to be amazed at how versatile Babydoll Southdown wool is.
-If you would like to spin, knit, crochet, or weave with it, I have roving and yarn for sale in my Etsy shop.
+If you would like to spin, knit, crochet, or weave with it, we have wool and yarn for sale in Our Shops.
 Thanks for looking!